deity-io/falcon-platform-docs/docs/platform/client/theming/overview.md

 ---

 :::note Falcon Client ships with `@deity/falcon-ui`.
-This contains a powerful `ThemeProvider` and a library of composable, themable, design-system-driven UI components.
+This contains a powerful `ThemeProvider` and a library of composable, themeable, design-system-driven UI components.

 It's worth looking at <a href="https://falcon-ui.docs.deity.io/" target="_blank" rel="noopener noreferrer">these docs</a> for detailed theming information.
 :::